© Adobe Stock

 Nils Behrens is the host of the health podcast HEALTHWISE and Strategic Brand Partner of Sunday Natural.
 Previously, he was the face of the Lanserhof Group as Chief Marketing Officer for over 12 years.

-One could say: Languages are strength training for the prefrontal cortex.
+You could say: Languages are strength training for the prefrontal cortex.
 Just without the protein shake.

 This is important.
 Longevity is never just an individual decision.
-It is also always a product of the environment.
+It is always also a product of the environment.
 A brain learns differently when learning is freedom – and not a survival strategy.

 Ten minutes a day.
 One conversation a week.
 Mistakes explicitly allowed.
-Your brain will thank you – quietly but sustainably.
+Your brain will thank you – quietly, but sustainably.

 When we talk about healthy aging, we think of muscles, heart, metabolism.
 Rightly so.
 But the brain does not age in the shadows.
 It responds to use.
 To challenge.
 To diversity.

 Multilingualism is not a luxury.
 It is cognitive care.
-And perhaps one of the most elegant ways to outsmart aging a little—without an ice bath.
+And perhaps one of the most elegant ways to outsmart aging a little – without an ice bath.